rlfbckr/code-archive/README.md

 # code-archive
-a wild collection of code examples, demos, tools and sippets that I have collected over the years for teaching purpose.
+a wild collection of code examples, demos, tools and snippets that I have collected over the years for teaching purpose.

 ## processing
 most things are over here